Please ensure Javascript is enabled for purposes of website accessibility

 • Vaccinations are available beginning mid-September and administered as supplies allow.

-• Vaccinations are available Monday-Friday at Colorado Mountain Medical locations in Avon, DillonEagle and Vail.
+• Vaccinations are available at Colorado Mountain Medical locations in Avon, DillonEagle and Vail during the times listed above.

 • Most insurances cover the vaccination cost at a regular clinic, provider office or pharmacy.